Amir Amirzadeh

 Advisor: Dr. Brian Deal

-Yijun Zeng is a doctoral student in landscape architecture at the University of Illinois at Urbana-Champaign.
+Yijun Zeng is a doctoral student in landscape architecture at the University of Illinois at Urbana- Champaign.
 Zeng has studied landscape architecture for over 8 years and she received her master of science degree from Southeast University and a bachelor of agriculture degree from Shanghai Jiao Tong University in China.
 Currently, she works with Prof. Brian Deal in the Land use Evolution and Impact Assessment Model (LEAM) lab.
-Her research interests focus on how green infrastructures benefit citizens and applying a data-driven approach to modeling the process.
+Her research interests focus on the interaction between humans and urban landscape, and how big data and advanced technologies help to gain the knowledge and integrate human perception into planning support systems.